What is a vintage frame worth? The short answer is: whatever someone else will pay for it.

-Pre-War tandems are rare; we do not know how many were built, but only about five are known to have survived.
+Pre-War tandems are rare; we do not know how many were built, but fewer than a dozen are known to have survived.
 One recently sold at ebay for 430 GBP, including parts but in need of renovation; another in renovated condition was offered for 2,000 GBP but received no bids.

 Special cases: these include special order frames, frames with illustrious previous owners, and rare models.
 For example, a 1989 MO iii illustriously pre-owned went at ebay for 1500 GBP, whereas a similar MO iii not illustriously pre-owned went for 1000 GBP at ebay.
 A Vade Mecum Superb (very rare, frame only) went for 600 GBP (ebay).
 Two other special cases sold at ebay in January 2008: Novus Ductor track bike with extra-long spear-point extensions, frame/fork only, never built up, second highest Southend serial number, for 1500 USD; Scorpion Bonum curly, frame/fork only, very early Jackson-build, never built up, for 1200 USD; both frames were from a consignment Alf took over to the Long Beach Calif show (ca. 1985) and which were stored in Mill Valley for 20 years before being offered for sale.
 Two Magnum Opus Phase Is have traded at or just above 2000 USD.

 ebay prices tend to be inflated, sometimes wildly so.
 In June 2013, for example, one particular seller offered several bikes for sale simultaneously, among them a 1950 Nulli, which drew an offer of 4,500 USD; 1955 Massed Start, 3,500 USD; 1938 Competition, 7,500 USD; and a 1937 Anglo-Continental which drew at least one offer of 8,000 USD (not the closing prices, I might add)--in the opinion of this Editor, these are completely unrealistic prices.
 David Miller could have built them (retro lugs and everything) for considerably less than that.
 The psychology of time pressure has an inflationary effect which does not always reflect the market value of an item (Hetchins or otherwise); a fool and his money are soon parted at ebay.

 Click here for a note on rarity (scroll down to the bottom).